If you were building your dream house, you wouldn’t start digging the foundation or raising the walls with just your hands.

 The first step to email capture is having technology that lets you do it in the first place.
 The right tools will help you set up the best methods to gather emails.
-Some methods include:
+Some tools–or lead magnets–include:

-You have a lot of options, but here are the 5 most popular email capture software tools:
+You have a lot of options, but here are the 6 most popular lead generation software tools:

 - Gravity Forms

 Have you thought about and then disregarded the idea of a pop-up faster than one would actually appear?
 I don’t blame you.

 They can be really annoying.
 However, pop-ups can also work really well for email capture, and OptinMonster is a great tool for building them.